Akanoa/NoaMiddlewareHandler/readme.md

 When App return its response, Middleware1 will do something or not like Middleware 2 and 3.

 Finally Middleware3 give its response to MiddlewareHandler::process method which return this $response

-git remote add origin git@github.com:Akanoa/NoaMiddlewareHandler.gitNow you can do waht you want it. ie: send($response)